Feature-based vs. Goal-oriented Product Roadmaps

 Product roadmaps come in different shapes and sizes.
 But the two most popular formats are probably feature-based and goal-oriented roadmaps.
 The former are built on product features such as registration, search, or reporting, which are mapped onto a timeline.

-Goal-oriented roadmaps focus on goals or benefits instead and show when which goal will be met.
-Sample goals are acquiring customers or users, retaining them, increasing engagement, activating users, and generating revenue.
+Goal-oriented roadmaps focus on goals or benefits instead.
+Sample goals are acquiring users, retaining them, increasing engagement, activating users, generating revenue, and removing technical debt.
 Features are viewed as second-class citizen.
 They are derived from the goals and usually used sparingly.

 The following picture illustrates the two different roadmap formats showing two major release, m and n .